glcrazier/algosimulation/README.md

 # glcrazier's 3D tour

+I'm very glad that you can see this.

 ## Purpose

 This repo is to demonstrate how to build a 3D world from scratch.
+Here I'm gonna use OpenGL|ES 3.0 to build the entire stuff.
+You can try it if you have an Android device which supports OpenGL|ES 3.0.

 ## Contents

 ### Environment

-### Perspective View of 3D Objects
+### Perspective View & Camera

 ### Texture Mapping